grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 - [ ] sign up for datacamp again, finish the ML, AI stuff

-- [ ] buy a calc3-4 book with solutions
+- [ ] buy a calc3-4 book with solutions, just do some problems everyday

+- [ ] find some courses on edx/coursera that deal with calc 3-4

 one of our servers is being moved tomorrow, so we are all writing docs tomorrow